Edgar B. Davis was a three time winner.

 The Grand Prize winner was Glory of the Morning by Dawson Dawson-Watson, an Englishman who had studied with Monet.
 He was so enthralled by Texas that he settled in San Antonio.

-The 'Texas Prize' of $1000 for the best painting by a native of Texan went to Jose Arpa for Verbena
+The ‘Texas Prize’ of $1000 for the best painting by an artist residing in Texas went to Jose Arpa for Verbena.

 So the next time you find yourself admiring a beautiful bluebonnet painting, a tip of your hat to Edgar B. Davis would be in order, though it would probably embarrass him.